-- All The Wrong Questions, a prequel series to A Series of Unfortunate Events, is a big homage to noir and stars a young Lemony Snicket as a Kid Detective.
+- All the Wrong Questions, a prequel series to A Series of Unfortunate Events, is a big homage to noir and stars a young Lemony Snicket as a Kid Detective.

 Live Action TV

 - Veronica Mars somehow effectively used this style in a San Diego high school setting.
+And gender swapped.